 3. Results

 Baseline patient and clinic characteristics, and HRQL measures were mostly complete for all 1318 patients recruited (Tables S1 and S2, Supplementary Material).
-Of 944 informal carers, resource use was reported for 830 (63%) patients (374 patients did not have a carer).
-At 12 months, both disease-specific and generic HRQL were reported for over 50% patients, whereas resource use was available for only 35% of patients (Table S1).
+Of 944 informal carers, resource use was reported for 830 (63%) patients (374 patients did not have a carer in attendance at the first visit).
+At 12 months, both disease-specific and generic HRQL was reported for over 50% patients, whereas resource use was available for only 35% of patients (Table S1).
 At 24 months, the proportion of patients with reported outcomes (out of the total sample) was lower given that only 30 MAS were included in the longer-term follow-up.

 Table 1 reports health, social and informal care costs at baseline and at 3, 6, 12 and 24 months follow up.
 At 24 months, patients referred to MAS were associated with a statistically significant increase in monthly costs for drugs (mean difference £10, 95% CI 7.0 to 14.6) and social care (mean difference £123, 95% CI 78 to 169) compared with that at baseline Although primary care, psychosocial support and informal care costs were higher at 2 years, the change was not statistically significant.
 At the MAS level, assessment costs comprised half of the total cost of memory services: mean cost was £886 (95% CI 846, 932) (Table 3).
 Over two years, the mean total cost per patient, which included drugs, primary care and psychosocial interventions costs, and the MAS’s assessment, intervention and review costs was £2411 (95% CI 1721 to 2873).